Reptile: Reproduction

 Reptiles generally reproduce sexually, though some are capable of asexual reproduction.
 All reproductive activity occurs through the cloaca, the single exit/entrance at the base of the tail where waste is also eliminated.
 Most reptiles have copulatory organs, which are usually retracted or inverted and stored inside the body.
 In turtles and crocodilians, the male has a single median penis, while squamates, including snakes and lizards, possess a pair of hemipenes, only one of which is typically used in each session.
 Tuatara, however, lack copulatory organs, and so the male and female simply press their cloacas together as the male discharges sperm.

 Most reptiles lay amniotic eggs covered with leathery or calcareous shells.
 An amnion (5), chorion (6), and allantois (8) are present during embryonic life.
 The eggshell (1) protects the crocodile embryo (11) and keeps it from drying out, but it is flexible to allow gas exchange.
 The chorion (6) aids in gas exchange between the inside and outside of the egg.
 It allows carbon dioxide to exit the egg and oxygen gas to enter the egg.
 The albumin (9) further protects the embryo and serves as a reservoir for water and protein.
 The allantois (8) is a sac that collects the metabolic waste produced by the embryo.
 The amniotic sac (10) contains amniotic fluid (12) which protects and cushions the embryo.
 The amnion (5) aids in osmoregulation and serves as a saltwater reservoir.
 The yolk sac (2) surrounding the yolk (3) contains protein and fat rich nutrients that are absorbed by the embryo via vessels (4) that allow the embryo to grow and metabolize.
 The air space (7) provides the embryo with oxygen while it is hatching.
 This ensures that the embryo will not suffocate while it is hatching.
 There are no larval stages of development.
-Viviparity and ovoviviparity have evolved in many extinct clades of reptiles and in squamates.
-In the latter group, many species, including all boas and most vipers, use this mode of reproduction.
+Viviparity and ovoviviparity have evolved in squamates and many extinct clades of reptiles.
+Among squamates, many species, including all boas and most vipers, use this mode of reproduction.
 The degree of viviparity varies; some species simply retain the eggs until just before hatching, others provide maternal nourishment to supplement the yolk, and yet others lack any yolk and provide all nutrients via a structure similar to the mammalian placenta.
 The earliest documented case of viviparity in reptiles is the Early Permian mesosaurs, although some individuals or taxa in that clade may also have been oviparous because a putative isolated egg has also been found.
-Several groups of Mesozoic marine reptiles also exhibited viviparity, such as mosasaurs, ichthyosaurs, and Sauropterygia, a group that include pachypleurosaurs and Plesiosauria.
+Several groups of Mesozoic marine reptiles also exhibited viviparity, such as mosasaurs, ichthyosaurs, and Sauropterygia, a group that includes pachypleurosaurs and Plesiosauria.